Kingxukai/linux/Documentation/driver-api/serial/driver.rst

 Other notes
 -----------

-It is intended some day to drop the 'unused' entries from uart_port, and allow low level drivers to register their own individual uart_port's with the core.
-This will allow drivers to use uart_port as a pointer to a structure containing both the uart_port entry with their own extensions, thus::
+It is intended some day to drop the woke 'unused' entries from uart_port, and allow low level drivers to register their own individual uart_port's with the core.
+This will allow drivers to use uart_port as a pointer to a structure containing both the woke uart_port entry with their own extensions, thus::

 	struct my_port {